A narrowing of AI research?: Conclusion

 \subsection{Discussion of results}

-We have studied the thematic diversity of AI research in the arXiv pre-print corpus using a variety of metrics, parametre sets and approaches.
-We do this motivated by the literature on directed technological change, which has identified a set of processes that may lead to a loss of diversity in a technology landscape and its dominance by technologies that are (or are eventually found to be) inferior.
-Recent trends in AI research that we also document suggest the presence of such trends as powerful deep learning systems build momentum despite some misgivings about their limitations, the field becomes increasingly dominated by private sector companies focused on technologies that complement their assets and capabilities, and processes of institutional isomorphism lead to a convergence in the behaviours and profiles of organisations in the field.
+We have studied the thematic diversity of AI research in the arXiv pre-print corpus using a variety of metrics, parametre sets and approaches with the goal of addressing three research questions: Is the thematic diversity of AI research increasing or declining?
+How does the thematic diversity of private sector organisations compare with those in academia and the public sector?
+How influential is private sector AI research?

-Our findings are broadly consistent with the idea of a narrowing of AI research: after an initial period where thematic diversity in AI research increased as deep learning techniques emerged and started to be deployed in a variety of settings, thematic diversity has stabilised and perhaps even started to decline in recent years.
-This process involves greater concentration of research activity in popular research techniques (topics) and a decline in the disparity of these techniques.
+Regarding the first question, our findings are broadly consistent with the idea of a narrowing of AI research: after an initial period where thematic diversity in AI research increased as deep learning techniques emerged and started to be deployed in a variety of settings, thematic diversity has stagnated and perhaps even started to decline in recent years.
+This finding is robust to changes in the approach we use to identify AI papers, topic modelling strategy, and the creation of a time-adjusted corpus to remove biases caused by the concentration of AI research in recent years.

-Our comparison of the thematic diversity of private sector organisations with other participants in AI research suggests that the former are more narrowly focused on a specialist set of techniques related to the digital economy such as computer language, computer vision and information retrieval (including search engines, recommendation systems and ad-targeting).
-These companies also specialise in research topics about computational infrastructures to scale up deep learning systems and cutting-edge techniques such as reinforcement learning.
-Private sector companies pay less attention to health applications of AI and ethical and legal considerations.

-We also find some evidence of institutional isomorphism in the field: elite universities in the US have comparatively narrow research profiles, and are clustered closely in our semantic map of AI research.
-Smaller academic institutions including many outside of the USA are more widely scattered across this semantic map, suggesting that they might be helping to preserve thematic diversity in AI research.
+Regarding the second question, our comparison of the thematic diversity of private sector organisations with other participants in AI research suggests that the former are more narrowly focused on a specialist set of techniques related to the digital economy such as computer language, computer vision and information retrieval.
+These companies also specialise in research topics about hardware and infrastructure to scale up deep learning systems.
+Companies are less focused on health applications of AI and ethical and legal considerations.
+We also find some evidence of institutional isomorphism in the field: elite universities in the US that tend to collaborate actively with the private sector have comparatively narrow research profiles.
+This suggests that smaller academic institutions might be playing a role helping to preserve thematic diversity in AI research.